 Key Tips on Photographing Butterflies

-Jeff has a simple four-step method of finding and photographing butterflies.
+Jeff Zablow on his blog has a simple four-step method of finding and photographing butterflies.
 Here are a few key steps that I found useful.

 - Move steadily along your trail always searching for color movement and wing form.

 - Drop to your knee.
 Try not to move your camera.

 - Jeff shoots with macro lens with a hand-held camera